IllusionMods/KK_Plugins/README.md

 </details>

 #### UncensorSelector

-**v3.11.2 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v196)** - For Koikatsu, Emotion Creators, AI Girl and Honey Select 2<br/>
+- [AI_UncensorSelector]
+- [EC_UncensorSelector]
+- [HS2_UncensorSelector]
+- [KK_UncensorSelector]

 Allows you to specify which uncensors individual characters use and removes the mosaic censor.
 Select an uncensor for your character in the character maker in the Body/General tab or specify a default uncensor to use in the plugin settings.
-The default uncensor will apply to any character that does not have one selected.<br/>
+The default uncensor will apply to any character that does not have one selected.

 Requirements:
 * Marco's [KKAPI](https://github.com/ManlyMarco/KKAPI/releases)
 * Marco's [Overlay Mods](https://github.com/ManlyMarco/Koikatu-Overlay-Mods/releases)
 * [BepisPlugins](https://github.com/bbepis/BepisPlugins/releases) ExtensibleSaveFormat and Sideloader.

-For makers of uncensors, see the [template](https://github.com/IllusionMods/KK_Plugins/blob/master/src/UncensorSelector.Core/Template.xml) for how to configure your uncensor for UncensorSelector compatibility.<br/>
+For makers of uncensors, see the [template](https://github.com/IllusionMods/KK_Plugins/blob/master/src/UncensorSelector.Core/Template.xml) for how to configure your uncensor for UncensorSelector compatibility.

-Make sure to remove any sideloader uncensors and replace your oo_base with a clean, unmodified one to prevent incompatibilities!<br/>
+Make sure to remove any sideloader uncensors and replace your oo_base with a clean, unmodified one to prevent incompatibilities!

 <details><summary>Change Log</summary>
 v2.0 Complete rewrite, now supports changing uncensors inside the character maker, configuring uncensor metadata in manifest.xml, demosaic, etc.<br/>